 Mike has a history of contributing to the advancement of the construction industry.
 He has authored the monthly legal column in Civil Engineering magazine since 1982.
-Mike is one of the industry’s most prolific writers and speakers on the subject of design-build, and has been a lead or co-lead investigator on several national design-build research projects sponsored by the Transportation Research Board and the National Academy of Sciences.
-As one of the most active members of the Design-Build Institute of America (DBIA) since its formation in 1993, Mike served on its Board of Directors and co-authored its standard form contracts and Design-Build Done Right: Best Design-Build Practices publication.
-He also led the 2018 revisions to DBIA’s certification courses and exam.
-Mike serves on several corporate and industry boards of directors, including the Water Design-Build Council.
-He frequently guest lectures for engineering schools around the country, and is an Adjunct Professor in the Department of Civil, Environmental & Infrastructure Engineering at George Mason University.
+He is one of the industry’s most prolific writers and speakers on the subject of design-build and has been a lead or co-lead investigator on several national design-build research projects sponsored by the Transportation Research Board and the National Academy of Sciences.
+An active member of the Design-Build Institute of America (DBIA) since its formation in 1993, Mike served on DBIA's Board of Directors and co-authored its standard form contracts and Design-Build Done Right: Best Design-Build Practices publication.

+Mike lectures at engineering schools around the country and is an Adjunct Professor in the Department of Civil, Environmental & Infrastructure Engineering at George Mason University.
 Mike holds a civil engineering degree from Tufts University and a law degree from Boston University School of Law.
-He is widely published and has been ranked since 2004 in Chambers USA as one of the country’s best construction lawyers.
+He has been ranked since 2004 in Chambers USA as one of the country’s best construction lawyers.
 In recognition of his contributions to the construction industry, Mike was awarded DBIA’s 2013 Brunelleschi Lifetime Achievement Award, and inducted into both the American College of Construction Lawyers and National Academy of Construction.

 Education